University of Peradeniya: Beginnings

 The proposal for the establishment of University of Ceylon, the first university of Sri Lanka (the predecessor of the University of Peradeniya) goes back to 1899.
 But no progress was seen until the formation of the Ceylon University Association in 1906 under the guidance of Sir Ponnambalam Arunachalam, Sir James Peiris and Sir Marcus Fernando.
 Its request for a European-style university in Sri Lanka was partially granted by the British rulers with the formation of Ceylon University College on 1 January 1921.

 The University Council, through which the administration of the Ceylon University College was done, appointed committees to plan the academic activities of a future university.
 It made suggestions to build the university in Bullers Road (now Bauddhaloka Mawatha) in Colombo, but it was disputed by politicians.
 To resolve the conflict, the then Governor Hugh Clifford appointed a committee headed by Justice M. T. Akbar on 20 December 1926.
 It suggested that the proposed university should be unitary, residential and outside Colombo.
 Another committee was appointed in 1928 with Sir Walter Buchanan-Riddel as chairman.
 The committee initially proposed a site at Uyanawatta, in the Dumbara Valley close to Kandy.
 H. B. Lees, the Director of Public Works however proposed Mavilmada and Austin Woodeson, the Chief Architect recommended Aruppola, both on the Kandy side of the Dumbara Valley as better sites than Uyanawatta.
-Dr. Samuel Chelliah Paul and Andreas Nell pointed out the disadvantages of those sites and proposed a larger one at Peradeniya.
+Samuel Chelliah Paul and Andreas Nell pointed out the disadvantages of those sites and proposed a larger one at Peradeniya.

 In 1938 the government acquired the plot and developed an area about 150 ha (out of 700 ha) to create the University Park.

 Although the site was acquired, no plans were made to establish the university until 1941.
 With the arrival of Sir Ivor Jennings, as the second principal of the Ceylon University College, establishment plans were put into effect.
 He stressed the urgent need to move the university to Peradeniya to the Minister of Education C. W. W. Kannangara and took the initiative in the process.
 Thus he is considered the forefather of the University of Peradeniya.